crowdsecurity/magento-cs-extension/doc/DEVELOPER.md

     }
 ```

-- We added this part for Marketplace EQP Varnish test simulation as explained in the [official documentation](https://devdocs.magento.com/marketplace/sellers/installation-and-varnish-tests.html#additional-magento-configuration):
+- We added this part for Marketplace EQP Varnish test simulation:

 ```
 if (resp.http.x-varnish ~ " ") {